kubre/kubre.in/src/content/work/depot-gato.md

 ### Inspirations

--   **Balloon Popping From Samsung CRT TV:** Random balloon popping game from Samsung CRT TV.
+-   **Balloon Popping From <a title="Found the TV model but did not found the game" target="_blank" href="https://manualzz.com/doc/4257542/samsung-cb-21n30mj-user-manual">Samsung CRT TV</a>:** Random balloon popping game from Samsung CRT TV.
 It was really bare bone had nothing other than moving circles and popping them.
 But the _core concept_ is extremely simple and easy to make.

 -   **Plant vs Zombies:** It's tower defense game but giving the tower a **personality** is what brings the charm into the mechanics.
 Also the **Spawning Lanes** and **Lawn mowers as lives** are interesting mechanics.